 Shanta also agreed to take on the project's cash liabilities, expected to total up to US$4 million, according to a Feb.
 10 release.

-The project covers 1,161 square kilometers and hosts a NI-43 101-compliant inferred mineral resource of 2.9 million tonnes with a mean gold grade of 12.6 g/t containing about 1.2 million ounces within the Isulu and Bushiangala prospects.
+The project covers 1,161 square kilometers and hosts a National Instrument 43-101-compliant inferred mineral resource of 2.9 million tonnes with a mean gold grade of 12.6 g/t containing about 1.2 million ounces within the Isulu and Bushiangala prospects.
 The 2018 resource estimate used a cutoff grade of 2 g/t for Isulu and 7 g/t for Bushiangala.

-Immediately upon deal completion, expected around mid-2020, Shanta plans to proceed with a scoping study before carrying out an infill drilling campaign.
+When the deal is complete, expected around mid-2020, Shanta plans to proceed with a scoping study before starting an infill drilling campaign.